Septic Services in Tomball, TX

 Tomball sits right on the Harris County and Montgomery County border in northwest Houston.
 It's a community that still has a small-town feel, with the historic Old Town district and the annual German Heritage Festival, but it's surrounded by fast-growing suburbs in every direction.
 Inside the city limits, most homes connect to the city's municipal sewer system through two wastewater treatment plants that service about 2,900 households.
 Step outside those city limits, though, and it's a different story.
 Thousands of homes in the unincorporated areas around Tomball, along FM 2920, FM 2978, and toward Magnolia and Hufsmith, rely on septic systems.

 That city-to-country transition makes Tomball unique.
 You might live in a newer subdivision on the edge of town where sewer lines haven't reached yet, or on a few acres off a farm road where septic is the only option.
-According to the EPA, roughly 20% of U.S. households rely on septic systems, and Texas alone has over 2.6 million of them.
-The clay-heavy soils in northwest Harris County create real challenges for these systems, and the fact that you might be in Harris County or Montgomery County adds a permitting wrinkle that most Texas homeowners don't have to think about.
+Either way, the clay-heavy soils in northwest Harris County create real challenges for septic systems, and the fact that you might be in Harris County or Montgomery County adds a permitting wrinkle that most Texas homeowners don't have to think about.

 Tomball-area septic companies handle everything from routine maintenance on older conventional systems to aerobic servicing on newer installations in the surrounding subdivisions.